How Much Does Damp Proofing Cost?

 What happens when you hire a damp proofing professional?

-If you hire a professional to damp proof your home, they will usually do a few things such as inspect the walls, check the existing damp course, plaster the walls, inject a waterproof liquid, add waterproof render – these are just a few examples of what is usually included in a typical damp proof job.
+If you hire a professional to damp proof your home, they will usually do a few things such as inspect the walls, check the existing damp course, plaster the walls, administer a damp course injection, add waterproof render – these are just a few examples of what is usually included in a typical damp proof job.

 So how much will all this cost?